bonosoft/sveltekit-codeentry/README.md

 ```ts
 <Codeentry idPrefix="ce1" />
 ```
-The input digit elements will have name attributes like "ce1-0 ... ce1-6".
-If you have more code entry instances, you can use tge idPrefix to set the prefix for both ID and Name attibutes.
+The input digit elements will have name attributes like "ce1-0, ... ce1-6".
+If you have more code entry instances on your page, you can use the idPrefix to set the prefix for both ID and Name attibutes on all input elements.

 ## Front, back, select and border colors, for use in dark mode
 You can override style with CSS, or use the attributes for chaning the colors used to draw the code entry digits.